jefftl/Capstone-Project-2024/documents/model_card_LeNet5.md

    </div>

 - Training progression:
- - Training loss decreases from ~3.3 to ~0.15
+ - Training loss decreases from ~2.9 to ~1.9
- - Validation loss decreases from ~3.0 to ~0.85
+ - Validation loss decreases from ~2.5 to ~1.9
- - Validation accuracy improves to ~82%
+ - Validation accuracy plateaus at ~44%
- - Initial epoch time ~8000s, stabilizing to ~200s
+ - Initial epoch time ~2500s, stabilizing to ~100s

 ### Classification Results
    <div>